Exploring the Origins of Degeneration Theory

 Morel expressed concern about the growing population of the mentally ill which he attributed to the appearance and increase of new clinical forms of mental illness.
 He emphasized the impact these changes on society, drawing attention to the growing number of crimes against property and persons, and suicides.

 The growing number of mentally ill meant there was a decreasing number of productive citizens.
 Due to this, Morel saw the degeneration of the population as an undeniable and serious danger.
 The illnesses he felt were inherited and incurable.
-From these observations, he constructed his theory of degeneration (Huertas, Rafael, & Winston, C. M., 1992).
+From these observations, he constructed his theory of degeneration (Huertas & Winston, 1992).

-Morel “raised his thesis on both the traditional notion of the hereditary transmission of mental illness and on the current evolutionist thought.”
-Morel suggested that “psychological disorders, and generally all abnormalities of human behaviour, were an expression of the abnormal constitution of the organisms of those individuals having these disorders…” Finally, Morel felt that “this abnormal constitution would be transmissible by hereditary means and subject to progressive evolution towards decay..”
-(1992).
+Morel “raised his thesis on both the traditional notion of the hereditary transmission of mental illness and on the current evolutionists thought.”
+Morel suggested that, “Psychological disorders, and generally all abnormalities of human behaviour, were an expression of the abnormal constitution of the organisms of those individuals having these disorders…” Finally, Morel felt that, “This abnormal constitution would be transmissible by hereditary means and subject to progressive evolution towards decay” (Huertas & Winston, 1992).

 The degenerative view was regarded as a “evolution in the wrong direction.”
 Degeneration was a process that “leaves the usual path of nature” (Hoff, 2008).